 AI- and machine learning-based solutions allow organizations to witness first-hand how AI analysis can drastically improve their audit processes and outcomes.
 With the QuantaVerse AI Financial Crime Platform, enterprise data is analyzed more efficiently and effectively to identify insider threats, bribery, corruption, money laundering, fraud, terrorism financing and third-party risks that traditional internal audit investigations routinely miss.

 To put the benefits of AI analysis into perspective, let’s consider the following case study:

 If an internal team was tasked to audit an international electronics company’s line of business (LOB) with Uzbekistan, the team would manually review 150 travel and expense reports for anomalies, one month’s worth of core accounting system records of financial transfers to/from Uzbekistan, and 30 days of vendor payments as they relate to possible FCPA or other insider threat or corruption risk.
 The internal audit team might identify 1-2 cases in which employees submitted questionable travel expense reports.
-In a ‘CAE Checkup’ engagement, the internal audit team could have leveraged AI to examine thousands of combined data points to holistically screen all LOB data related to Uzbekistan for known and unknown financial crime red flags truly worthy of their attention.
+The internal audit team could have leveraged AI to examine thousands of combined data points to holistically screen all LOB data related to Uzbekistan for known and unknown financial crime red flags truly worthy of their attention.

 The key takeaway for audit leaders is that financial crimes are an extremely complex issue that continue to escalate in sophistication.
 Financial crimes take place within our corporations and financial institutions, and, if left unaddressed, pose significant operational, financial, legal, regulatory, and reputational risks.
-AI-based solutions equips U.S. businesses and financial institutions with the predictive insights and quality data necessary to stay a step ahead of global corruption.
+AI-based solutions equip U.S. businesses and financial institutions with the predictive insights and quality data necessary to stay a step ahead of global corruption.